ossguy/libbitconvert/README.txt

 stripe cards into the ALPHA and BCD formats and provides a list of fields and values for cards described in the formats file.

+Before checking out the project on Windows, please turn on the "core.autocrlf" option in git (run "git config --global core.autocrlf true").
+This will convert newlines in the checked out files into Windows-style newlines so that editors like Notepad can read them easily.

 To build the library and test driver, run "make" from the root directory.
 This should work on any POSIX system with a C compiler, such as Ubuntu with build tools (run "sudo apt-get install build-essential"), Mac OS X with Xcode, or